nskhoa1502/zing-clone/README.md

 ## Description

 This project is a music player website built using ReactJS, ExpressJS using an npm package.
-It serves as a platform where real estate agents or sellers can post their listings to sell properties.
+It serves as a platform where music enjoyers could easily search and listen to their favourite music.
 The website offers the following features:

 1. Efficient searching songs, artists, albums/playlists.
 2. A fully-fledge music player function